bitovi/canjs.com/readme.md

 		// ...
 	]

-If we do not need to support older versions of CanJS, specific versions can be omitted.
+If we do not need to support older versions of CanJS, they can be omitted from this file.

 ## Notes